 In addition, it is important to remember that the dedicated time and support requirement for ACGME activities is a minimum, recognizing that, depending on the unique needs of the program, additional support may be warranted.
 The need to ensure adequate resources, including adequate support and dedicated time for the program director, is also addressed in Institutional Requirement 2.2.a.
 The amount of support and dedicated time needed for individual programs will vary based on a number of factors and may exceed the minimum specified in the applicable specialty/subspecialty-specific Program Requirements.
 It is expected that the Sponsoring Institution, in partnership with its accredited programs, will ensure support for program directors to fulfill their program responsibilities effectively.
 2.4.
-Qualifications of the Program Director The program director must possess subspecialty expertise and qualifications acceptable to the Review Committee. ^(Core)
+Qualifications of the Program Director

+The program director must possess subspecialty expertise and qualifications acceptable to the Review Committee. ^(Core)

-- 2.4.a.
-The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Anesthesiology or the American Osteopathic Board of Anesthesiology, or subspecialty qualifications that are acceptable to the Review Committee. ^(Core) - 2.4.b.
-The program director must demonstrate at least three years of post-fellowship experience in pediatric anesthesiology. ^(Detail) - 2.4.c.
-The program director must have current appointment as a member of the anesthesiology faculty at the primary clinical site. ^(Core) - 2.4.d.
-The program director must demonstrate ongoing academic achievements appropriate to the subspecialty, including publications, development of educational programs, or conduct of research. ^(Core) - 2.4.e.
-The program director must devote at least 50 percent of the program director's clinical, educational, administrative, and academic time to pediatric anesthesiology.
-(Core)
+2.4.a.
+The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Medical Genetics and Genomics or the American Board of Pathology or subspecialty qualifications that are acceptable to the Review Committee. ^(Core)

+[Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this subspecialty]

+- 2.4.b.
+The program director must have at least three years of active participation as a specialist in molecular genetic pathology following completion of all graduate medical education. ^(Core) - 2.4.c.
+The program director must meet the requirements for continuing certification by the American Board of Medical Genetics and Genomics (ABMGG) and/or the American Board of Pathology (ABPath). ^(Core)